Rother History, Family Crest & Coats of Arms

 The surname Rother was first found in Bavaria, where the name could be considered to have made a great contribution to the feudal society which became the backbone of modern Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the tribal and national conflicts, with each group seeking power and status in an ever changing territorial profile.
 Chronicles first mention the brothers Jeckel and Tilke Rote of Breslau in 1350, and Merklin der Rotter of Esslingen in 1307.
 Literally the name meant "red-haired" or "red-bearded," thus the oldest variation was possibly "Rothbart."

-Important Dates for the Rother family
+Early History of the Rother family

 This web page shows only a small excerpt of our Rother research.
 Another 274 words (20 lines of text) covering the years 1245, 1288, 1300, 1704, 1552, 1360, 1434, 1620, 1668, 1653 and 1700 are included under the topic Early Rother History in all our PDF Extended History products and printed products wherever possible.